 No, the Beyond 77 Study is not involved in any way with the unsolicited proposal that was received for the I-77 South toll (managed) lanes.

-Initial visioning and plans for the Beyond 77 project began nearly a decade ago – and are in no way a response to this newly surfaced unsolicited proposal.
+Initial visioning and plans for the Beyond 77 project began nearly a decade ago – and are in no way a response to the unsolicited proposal sent to NCDOT in 2022.

 How long will it be until your recommended solutions are implemented?

 Some recommendations will be able to be implemented in a couple of years and are considered short-term (2022-2025).
 Other recommendations are considered long term (10-30 years out).

 Part of the study itself is to propose funding solutions that will pay to make the recommended improvements.
 These funding solutions could range from increasing motor vehicle taxes to an increase in vehicle registration fees.
 We are currently evaluating options.